LINQ Group Join in C#

 Example to Understand LINQ GroupJoin Using Query Syntax in C#

-In LINQ Query Syntax there is no such Group Join operator is available.
-Here we need to use the LINQ Inner Join along with the “into” operator.
-For a better understanding, please have a look at the following code snippet.
+In LINQ Query Syntax, no such Group Join operator is available.
+Here, we need to use the LINQ Inner Join and the “into” operator.
+For a better understanding, please look at the following code snippet.
 Here, we have divided the code snippet into three sections for a better understanding.
-In the first section, we are simply performing the LINQ Inner Join Operation between the Department and Employee Data Sources.
-In the second section, we are projecting the result of the Inner Join into a variable called EmployeeGroups using the “into” operator.
-And in the final section, we are projecting the final result set as dept and EmployeeGroups.
-That is, it will group employees by department.
+In the first section, we perform the LINQ Inner Join Operation between the Department and Employee Data Sources.
+In the second section, we project the result of the Inner Join into a variable called EmployeeGroups using the “into” operator.
+In the final section, we project the final result set as dept and EmployeeGroups.

 Example to Understand LINQ GroupJoin Using Query Syntax in C#